Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-Here’s an example of the perfect resume for someone who is a new job seeker:
+Here’s an example of an example resume for a job seeker who is new to the field:

 Name: John Doe